seongheon-96/rowssl/README.md

 ```

 ## Acknowledgments
 The codebase is largely built on [GCD](https://github.com/CVMI-Lab/SimGCD), [SimGCD](https://github.com/CVMI-Lab/SimGCD) and [BaCon](https://github.com/JianhongBai/BaCon).
-Thanks for their great work!
+We appreciate their excellent work, which made this project possible!

 ## Citation
 ```